googlearchive/leanback-showcase/README.md

 # Leanback Support Library Showcase App for Android TV

-This sample app showcases different components that comes with Leanback library.
+This sample app showcases different components that come with Leanback library.

+The home screen in this sample app is a BrowseFragment consisting of a set of different cards.
+Each card represents a component in Leanback.

+All the cards in this sample app work except the Settings.
+Settings for now crashes due to some internal issue, and we are working on resolving that in the next few days.

+We will also add a new music example card soon.
+This will be a new PlaybackOverlayFragment that comes with a set of new features.

 ## Introduction